gitronald/WebSearcher/README.md

  'serp_rank': 0}
 ```

-### Save a Search
+#### 4. Save HTML and Metadata

-Recommended: Append html and meta data as lines to a json file.
+Recommended: Append html and meta data as lines to a json file for larger or
-Useful for larger or ongoing crawls.
+ongoing collections.

 ```python
 se.save_serp(append_to='serps.json')